MatthewFay/git-query/README.md

    exit
    ```

+To load additional commit history from a commit that is not present (e.g., a commit in another branch), you can use the `traverse` command: `traverse <commit id>`.

+If you only want commit history for a particular branch, navigate to that branch (using `git checkout`) before running `git-query`.

 ### Tables

 See below for information on the SQL tables that can be queried, and the data within.